 Sunrise Ridge is a popular technical MTB track in the upper Maitai Valley, which passes through beautiful beech forest of the Maitai Water Reserve.
 Sunrise Ridge is commonly combined with Black Diamond Ridge and Peaking Ridge.
 Though predominantly used for riding, it is also great for trail running and walking.

 Mountain-bikers will want to ride Sunrise Ridge in the downhill direction.
 This will require you to reach Black Diamond Ridge via Fringed Hill or Dun Mountain Trail.
-Attempting to bike from the Maitai end will see you will be carrying your bike most of the way.
+Attempting to bike from the Maitai end will see you carrying your bike most of the way.

 For return loops you can park your car at either the public car park next to the Maitai Motor Camp, or on the side of Maitai Valley Road at Smith’s Ford (see Access tab above).

 From the intersection on Black Diamond Ridge, the track descends steadily through the silver beech forest that covers the ridge.
-The track has a technical grading of Black Diamond, and is often described as a ‘rootfest’.
+The track has a technical grading of Expert, and is often described as a ‘rootfest’.
 Between the tree roots, fallen trees and occasional rocky section, there will be several places where you will need to dismount and walk.
 Despite this, there are good lengths of the track that can be negotiated without having to get off your bike.
 The gradient is steady the whole way along the ridge and there are no particularly steep drops.
-You will notice the large patches of young beech trees that are taking the place of the trees downed in a damaging wind storm in 2008.
+You will notice the large swathes of young beech trees that are taking the place of the trees downed in a damaging wind storm in 2008.